Mark-Bosco/Clear-Meals/README.md

 - Calendar screen to load past meal logs

 ### Future:
-- Save user's daily logs to cloud and sync when logged in

 ### Misc:
 - Had to update whitelisted IPs when internet went down?